semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 </Steps>

-See [project roles](./rbac#project) for more information what actions can each role perform.
+See [project roles](./rbac#project) for more information on what actions can each role perform.

 ### How to change permissions {#people-roles}